-9.1 The higher education institution must as a dynamic and socially accountable institution initiate procedures for regularly reviewing and updating the process, structure, content, outcomes/competencies, assessment and learning environment of the programme;

-- rectify documented deficiencies; - allocate resources for continuous renewal.

-9.2 The higher education institution should base the process of renewal on prospective studies and analyses and on results of local evaluation and the medical education literature.

-9.3 The higher education institution should ensure that the process of renewal and restructuring leads to the revision of its policies and practices in accordance with past experience, present activities and future perspectives.

-9.4 The higher education institution should address the following issues in its process of renewal:

-- adaptation of mission statement to the scientific, socio-economic and cultural development of the society.

-- modification of the intended educational outcomes of the graduating students in accordance with documented needs of the environment they will enter.
-The modification might include clinical skills, public health training and involvement in patient care appropriate to responsibilities encountered upon graduation.

-- adaptation of the curriculum model and instructional methods to ensure that these are appropriate and relevant.
+- 9.1 The higher education institution must as a dynamic and socially accountable institution - initiate procedures for regularly reviewing and updating the process, structure, content, outcomes/competencies, assessment and learning environment of the programme; - rectify documented deficiencies; - allocate resources for continuous renewal. - 9.2 The higher education institution should base the process of renewal on prospective studies and analyses and on results of local evaluation and the medical education literature. - 9.3The higher education institution should ensure that the process of renewal and restructuring leads to the revision of its policies and practices in accordance with past experience, present activities and future perspectives. - 9.4 The higher education institution should address the following issues in its process of renewal: - adaptation of mission statement to the scientific, socio-economic and cultural development of the society. - modification of the intended educational outcomes of the graduating students in accordance with documented needs of the environment they will enter. - adaptation of the curriculum model and instructional methods to ensure that these are appropriate and relevant.

-- adjustment of curricular elements and their relationships in keeping with developments in the basic biomedical, clinical, behavioural and social sciences, changes in the demographic profile and health/disease pattern of the population, and socioeconomic and cultural conditions.
-The adjustment would ensure that new relevant knowledge, concepts and methods are included and outdated ones discarded.

-- development of assessment principles, and the methods and the number of examinations according to changes in intended educational outcomes and instructional methods.

-- adaptation of student recruitment policy, selection methods and student intake to changing expectations and circumstances, human resource needs, changes in the premedical education system and the requirements of the educational programme.

-- adaptation of academic staff recruitment and development policy according to changing needs.

-- updating of educational resources according to changing needs, i.e. the student intake, size and profile of academic staff, and the educational programme.

-- refinement of the process of programme monitoring and evaluation.

-- development of the organisational structure and of governance and management to cope with changing circumstances and needs and, over time, accommodating the interests of the different groups of stakeholders.
+- adjustment of curricular elements and their relationships in keeping with developments in behavioural and social sciences, changes in the demographic profile and health/disease pattern of the population, and socioeconomic and cultural conditions.
+The adjustment would ensure that new relevant knowledge, concepts and methods are included and outdated ones discarded. - development of assessment principles, and the methods and the number of examinations according to changes in intended educational outcomes and instructional methods. - adaptation of student recruitment policy, selection methods and student intake to changing expectations and circumstances, human resource needs, changes in the premedical education system and the requirements of the educational programme. - adaptation of academic staff recruitment and development policy according to changing needs. - updating of educational resources according to changing needs, i.e. the student intake, size and profile of academic staff, and the educational programme. - refinement of the process of programme monitoring and evaluation. - development of the organisational structure and of governance and management to cope with changing circumstances and needs and, over time, accommodating the interests of the different groups of stakeholders.